 - Notion 💰 for writing notes, drafts, checklists, and keeping a personal micro-wiki around.

-- Postman for experimenting with REST APIs.
-If only it would support GraphQL.
+- Insomnia for experimenting with REST and GraphQL APIs.

-- Spectacle for organizing the windows in my desktop.
+- Rectangle for organizing the windows in my desktop.
 Sadly, I haven’t found a good Windows alternative but using the WIN and arrow keys is efficient enough.

 - TablePlus 💰 for accessing relational databases, Redis caches, and more.

-- Todoist 💰 for reminding me to pay my rent each month and a heap of other stuff.
+- Todoist 💰 for reminding me to pay my repeating bills each month and a heap of other stuff.